 Traffic around both gateways is already heavily congested and prone to delays as Port Botany trucks compete with airport traffic as well as through and local traffic.

-Roads and Maritime is preparing design concepts and a final business case for Sydney Gateway.
+Roads and Maritime is preparing design concepts and a business case for Sydney Gateway.

 Sydney Gateway was identified as a priority in both the NSW Long Term Transport Master Plan, 2012 and the State Infrastructure Strategy Update, 2014.

 The link was an integral part of the WestConnex business case.
-It will provide a direct connection from the WestConnex St Peters Interchange to the Domestic and International Terminals at Sydney Airport.
+It will provide a direct connection from WestConnex at St Peters Interchange to the Domestic and International Terminals at Sydney Airport.

-Roads and Maritime is working closely with Sydney Airport, Qantas, port and rail authorities on all aspects of the project, including duplication of a 3 kilometre section of the Port Botany freight line to streamline rail operations.
+Roads and Maritime is working closely with airport and rail authorities on all aspects of the project, including duplication of a 3 kilometre section of the Port Botany freight line to streamline rail operations.

 - Long Term Transport Masterplan, 2012